Derived Azumaya algebras and twisted $K$-theory: Higher categorical preliminaries

 \subsection{Stable $\infty$-categories}

-Stable $\infty$-categories provide a natural framework for dealing with many categories arising from algebraic geometry and algebraic topology.
-Furthermore, they serve as natural inputs for the algebraic $K$-theory functor.
+Stable $\infty$-categories provide a natural framework for dealing with structures arising in algebraic geometry, algebraic topology and representation theory.
+In addition, they serve as natural inputs for the algebraic $K$-theory functor.
 The reader should consult \cite{blumberg} for a characterization of algebraic $K$-theory functor as an invariant of stable $\infty$-categories satisfying a certain universal property.
 We briefly recall their definition.

 \begin{defn} An $\infty$-category is \emph{stable} if it has finite limits and colimits and if fiber sequences and cofiber sequences coincide.
 A functor $F: \mathcal{C} \to \mathcal{D}$ between two stable $\infty$-categories is \emph{exact} if it preserves fiber sequences. \end{defn}